WoutDLN/WoutDLN/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: **DISCLAIMER**: This website is still very much a work in progress, and mixes some of my own additions with template content.
+subtitle: <strong>!!
+Disclaimer</strong> -- This website is very much still a work in progress, mixing some of my own contents with template filler. <strong> Please disregard anything on this website for now.</strong>

 profile:
   align: right